nigamthebest/big-blue-bank-api/README.md

+**This Is Done By Ankti Nigam as part of the Course Work for CT70A9130_15.04.2020 Software Development Skills: Back-End of LUT**
 **This is a Project to build REST APIs for a Movie Catalog and Review Service  Using Node JS**

 In this Project I have used [express.js](https://expressjs.com/) framework for the REST API Logic and [MONGODB](https://www.mongodb.com/) for persistance